 Findings:

 All cases I viewed on wordmark.it looked more or less similar to the above screenshot.
 In particular the ʋ looks more like a u than a v at the bottom in the sense that it never has a sharp angle, but always a curve (whereas v has almost always a sharp angle).
 Furthermore, the top right corner of the ʋ is always turned visibly to the left.
-Even in cases where the v has some serif this is distinguishable from the ʋ hook as the serif is always in both directions (left an right).
+Even in cases where the v has some serif this is distinguishable from the ʋ hook as the serif is always in both directions (left and right).

-D.1.5 Latin Small Letter I vs. Dotless I vs. Iota
+D.1.5 Latin Small Letter I vs. Latin Small Letter Dotless I vs. Latin Small Letter Iota

 Hypothesis:

-Latin Small Letter I, Dotless I and Iota may be considered equivalent by readers and writers, since the dot of the i is frequently omitted in hand-writing, and since the shape of Iota is a typical style of writing the shape of the i.
+Latin Small Letters I, Dotless I and Iota may be considered equivalent by readers and writers, since the dot of the I is frequently omitted in hand-writing, and since the shape of Iota is a typical style of writing the shape of the I.